 across the world

-10 Effective Approaches to Law Firm Business Development
+10 Proven Approaches to Law Firm Business Development

 In general, business development means pursuing great opportunities for a business; the same goes for your law firm.
 Law firm business development can include building new relationships, identifying various sources of revenue, cross-selling to current clients, adding new services (that are in great demand) to your portfolio, expanding business in different locations, contacting, following up on prospects, and to name a few more efforts.